 Penalty for driving without tax

 The DVLA maintain a computer database of all vehicles registered in the UK.
-Database checks are made on a monthly basis and amongst other things, this database informs them of which vehicles have current tax along with those that don't.
+Database checks are made on a monthly basis and among other things, this database informs them of which vehicles have current tax along with those that don’t.
 If the system flags a vehicle as being untaxed and not declared SORN, an automated letter and fine of £80 will be issued to the registered keepers address.
 Early settlement of this fine if paid within 28 days can see a 50% discount where you will be required to pay a fine of £40.

 Failure to settle the fine will result in prosecution where the court may increase the fine to a maximum of £1000 depending on the circumstances (this usually includes any tax arrears owed), plus offenders will be faced with paying court costs.

 The DVLA also have the power to clamp vehicles.
 If your vehicle is clamped, either a release fee of £100 must be paid or a valid tax must be purchased within 24 hours.
 Failure to purchase tax results in the owner having to produce a surety deposit of £160 for cars and motorcycles, this increases up to £700 for other vehicles.
 If tax disc is purchased within 2 weeks, the surety deposit is refunded.
 If tax is not purchased, the deposit will be lost and the vehicle may be re-clamped or impounded.

 A fee of £200 must be paid to release impounded vehicles, plus £21 per day storage costs.
 On top of clamping fees or impound fees, prosecution costs and fines may apply.

 Caught with no road tax